DavidPagels/retro-pico-switch/README.md

 ## Description

 This code allows a Raspberry Pi Pico to control a Nintendo Switch using button and joystick inputs from an original N64 or Gamecube controller.
 This is a spiritual successor to my [N64-Arduino-Switch](https://github.com/DavidPagels/n64-arduino-switch) project.

+## Features

+Here's a list of some of the larger features of this project

+- Connects to a Nintendo Switch via USB or Bluetooth.
+- Also works with any platform that supports Nintendo Switch Pro controllers.
+- Auto-detects whether the controller is N64 or Gamecube.
+- Dynamically scales each axis of each analog joystick to account for reduced joystick range on old controllers.
+- L + R + Start are mapped to the Switch home button.
+- Supports rumble on Gamecube controllers and N64 controllers with Rumble Paks.

 ## Inspiration